Jayanth07/Hand-written-digit-recognition/README.md

 **nn_dig_clsfier.py :**

-    - This hand written digit recognition is built using a Deep Neural Network.
+    - This hand written digit recognition is built using a Neural Network.
     - This is written in Python programming language while making use of various functions provided in Tensorflow.
     - This network works with images of size 28 px * 28 px.
     - The data for both training and testing are the MNIST datasets.